 Position Hr/Wk Mo/Yr Job Duties Department Chair 20.00 12.00 The primary duties of the Department Chair are addressed in Articles 13 and 17 of the AFA contract.
-In addition to these, the Department Chair in Philosophy, Humanities, and Religion works to develop, integrate and steward the coordination of the diverse programs in our department.
+In addition to these, the Department Chair in Philosophy works to develop our program and participation in college initiatives.